Skip to main content

 8.5 Geriatric Use

-Of the 370 subjects with prurigo nodularis exposed to NEMLUVIO in OLYMPIA 1 AND OLYMPIA 2, 99 (26.8%) subjects were 65 years of age or older.
+Of the 370 subjects with prurigo nodularis exposed to NEMLUVIO in OLYMPIA 1 and OLYMPIA 2, 99 (26.8%) subjects were 65 years of age or older.
 The long-term safety of NEMLUVIO was assessed in 508 subjects, among which 133 (26.2%) were 65 years of age or older.
-Clinical trials of NEMLUVIO did not include sufficient number of subjects 65 years of age or older to determine whether they respond differently than younger adult subjects. [see Clinical Pharmacology (12.3)].
+Clinical trials of NEMLUVIO did not include sufficient numbers of subjects 65 years of age or older to determine whether they respond differently than younger adult subjects. [see Clinical Pharmacology (12.3)].

 10. Overdosage

-There is no specific treatment for NEMLUVIO overdose.
+There is no specific treatment for NEMLUVIO overdosage.
 In the event of overdosage, contact Poison Control (1-800-222-1222) for the latest recommendations and monitor the patient for any signs or symptoms of adverse reactions and institute appropriate symptomatic treatment immediately.

 11. Nemluvio Description